-OVERVIEW: Named for Charles Stewart Mott, one of the founders of General Motors, the Charles Stewart Mott Foundation was founded in 1926 and focuses on four key areas: education, the environment, civil society, and projects targeted specifically at the Flint, Michigan area.
+OVERVIEW: Named for Charles Stewart Mott, one of the founders of General Motors, the Charles Stewart Mott Foundation prioritizes education, the environment, civil society, and projects targeted specifically at the Flint, Michigan area.

 PROFILE: The Charles Stewart Mott Foundation is named for one of the original founders of General Motors.
 The foundation, established by Mott in 1926, supports projects that work towards a vision of society “where each individual’s quality of life is connected to the well-being of the community, both locally and globally.”
 Put another way, Mott “seeks to strengthen, in people and their organizations, what Mr. Mott called ‘the capacity for accomplishment.’”
 In a recent year, the foundation reported awarding 400 grants totaling close to $120 million.
 The foundation pursues this objective through programs in strengthening civil society in the U.S. and abroad, education (especially for “low- and moderate-income families”) at the primary, secondary, and postsecondary levels, protection of the environment through policy work and research, support for Flint, Michigan, and an additional category for “exploratory and special projects.”

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).